Learn Mindfulness Techniques

 What is Mindfulness Meditation?

 Mindfulness meditation means to observe your sensory experience clearly, moment by moment as it arises, without judgment.
 Usually the idea is to take one aspect of sensory experience, like the body sensations associated with the breathing process, and to feel them with great attention.
 That’s the whole idea of mindfulness.
 It seems simple, and in one way it really is.
+There are, however, many different mindfulness techniques, each of which has a particular focus and effect.

 If you’re new to meditation, it’s important to realize that mindfulness refers to one particular style of meditation.
 (The traditional name of mindfulness, is vipassana, which we’ll talk about more later.)
 Meditation as a concept includes a broad set of styles and techniques, of which mindfulness is only one.
 Often you will hear of meditations that involve chanting one word over or over, or staring intently at a candle flame — these are different styles of meditation.
 There are literally thousands of styles of meditation, and mindfulness is just one—albeit major—form.
 Don’t worry if this sounds intimidating or overwhelming.
 In the next section, we explain exactly how to practice mindfulness meditation correctly.